Figuring \w+ out

 But I do not feel limited.
 I feel content.
 In the end I suppose that most everyone reading this doesn't feel limited by their space either because we all adjust and grow accustom to where we are at.

 It is also true that most of us can chose to expand our space if we so desire.
-And is the difference between me and the dogs I'm thinking about.
-They do not have this degree of freedom.
+Is this the difference between me and the dogs I'm thinking about?
+They do not have this degree of freedom?

 So yes, we have limited space, dogs more than us.
 But I do not need to feel sad about this, at least most of the time.